eloquentcoder/task_management_api/README.md

 ```

 ### 2. Create a `.env` File
-Create a `.env` file in the root directory and configure the environment variables:
+Create a `.env` file in the root directory and configure the environment variables.
+Also populate the JWT_SECRET as well:

 ```env
 PORT=3000